 Numbers in parentheses (51) indicate a TLV type as shown in Table 5-1.
 This notation is used throughout the rest of this section as an aid to tracking text relevant to specific TLVs.
-The TLV types are documented in the DOCSIS RFI specification Annex C.
+The TLV types are documented in Annex C of [DOCSIS RFI/MULPI].